Continue reading on DataGuidance with:

 7.4.
 Data protection impact assessment

 The Amendments have imposed an obligation on controllers to perform data protection impact assessment ('DPIA') where, taking into account the nature, scope, context, and purposes of the processing, in particular using new technologies, the processing is likely to result in a high risk to the rights and freedoms of natural persons.
-Prior to the processing, the controller must carry out an DPIA of the envisaged processing operations on the protection of personal data.
+Prior to the processing, the controller must carry out a DPIA of the envisaged processing operations on the protection of personal data.
 The data protection officer ('DPO') must issue an opinion on the performed DPIA.
-The Amendments have required the DPIA upon:
+The Amendments have required the DPIA to:

-- a systematic and extensive evaluation of personal aspects relating to natural persons which is based on automated processing, including profiling, and on which decisions are based that produce legal effects concerning the natural person or similarly significantly affect the natural person;
+• a systematic and extensive evaluation of personal aspects relating to natural persons which are based on automated processing, including profiling, and on which decisions are based that produce legal effects concerning the natural person or similarly significantly affect the natural person;

-- processing on a large scale of special categories of data, or of personal data relating to criminal convictions and offences referred to a natural person; and
+• processing on a large scale of special categories of data, or of personal data relating to criminal convictions and offences referred to a natural person; and

-- a systematic monitoring of a publicly accessible area on a large scale.
+• a systematic monitoring of a publicly accessible area on a large scale.

 The assessment shall contain at least: